 Skip to main content

-Children who find it difficult to hold a conversation, make eye contact, or empathize with others might fit somewhere on the autism spectrum.
+Children with impaired social skills, such as those who find it difficult to hold a conversation, make eye contact, or empathize with others, might fit somewhere on the autism spectrum.
 They may have compulsive behavior or repetitive movements.
-Although they may be captivated by a handful of things, they could be behind on their language or learning skills.
-Autism spectrum disorder (ASD) affects 1 in 54 children in the United States, and symptoms look a little different from person to person.
-There isn’t a cure for autism, and it’s a lifelong condition, but an early diagnosis can improve the quality of life of individuals with autism as well as their careers and relationships.
+Although they may be captivated by a handful of things, they could be behind in their language or learning skills.
+Autism spectrum disorder (ASD) affects 1 in 36 children in the United States, and symptoms look a little different from person to person.
+There isn’t a cure for autism, and it’s a lifelong condition.
+Still, an early diagnosis can improve the quality of life of individuals with autism as well as their careers and relationships.

 What is autism?

 Autism is a developmental disorder that affects communication and behavior.
-It’s believed to be caused by environmental and genetic factors.
-Those with autism find social interactions difficult as well as have repetitive behaviors and focused interests.
+The causes of autism are believed to be due to both genetic factors and environmental factors, although the exact causes of autism remain unknown.
+Those with autism find social interaction and communication difficult and have repetitive behaviors and focused interests.
 Autism is also a spectrum disorder, meaning the severity and range of symptoms are different from person to person.

-Below are a few indicators of autism, according to the Diagnostic and Statistical Manual of Mental Disorders-V.
+Below are a few diagnostic criteria of autism, according to the Diagnostic and Statistical Manual of Mental Disorders-V.

 • No babbling or pointing by age 1